 5. More Biomass (means more overall energy for the plant)

 The more overall biomass your plant has, the better it is for the totality of flower production and sustainment of the plant.
 What the hell does that even mean?
-The more green and the more roots your plant has, the better equipped it is to make flowers.
+The more green plant material and the more roots your plant has, the better equipped it is to make flowers.
 Think of your plant’s leaves (and spikes) like solar chargers for a battery.
 Let’s assume you want to charge that battery so you can power a flashlight (or create flowers).
 If you have more intake of energy for the battery, you’ll be able to power that flashlight longer and repower the battery quicker.
 The more roots you have, the more nutrients your plant can take up, and the more green leaves you have, the more energy can be absorbed.
-More biomass means more flowers
+More biomass = more flowers

 6. Should you cut phalaenopsis spikes?
 Not if you want keikis